barneydellar/SpaceTypes/README.md

 The units must be constructable from a double.
 They will be used to return the magnitude of a vector.

-Once we have these and a unique identifer for the space in an enum called SpaceIDs:
+Once you have these and a unique identifer for the space in an enum:

 ```cpp
 enum class SpaceIDs